Updated: Feb 24

 I was literally patting myself on the back when I noticed my manager smiling at me from her office doorway in a way my mother used to when I was in trouble.
 My manager asked me to come into her office and close the door.
 I knew at once that a developmental moment was about to happen.

-She said, “John, I know you have a high need for recognition, so I will begin by paying you a compliment - no one takes as many phone calls as you.
-But now, I want you to go back to that CSR and apologize to her about how you handled the situation with angry customer.
+She said, "John, I know you have a high need for recognition, so I will begin by paying you a compliment - no one takes as many phone calls as you.
+But now, I want you to go back to that CSR and apologize to her about how you handled the situation with the angry customer.
 You see, John, as a supervisor, your job now is to train others on how to turn difficult, time-consuming calls into quick solutions.
 What earned you your position as a supervisor cannot and will not get you where I want you to be, nor will it help the team.
-My expectation for you is that you will train others on what made you so effective as a CSR.
+My expectation for you is to train others on what made you so effective as a CSR.

 Do you see that, if my manager had not intervened, I would likely have placed my job security as a supervisor in continuing to work as a CSR?
 It is understandable, then, why untrained leaders tend to believe that the skills that got them there will keep them there.
 No one likes to feel like they've lost expertise, and many will continue to do the type of work that earned them a reputation positive enough to be promoted to a leader.

 After each supervision training class he conducted, Ross had a way of getting leaders to look in the mirror and ask themselves if they would be part of the problem or part of the solution.
-To paraphrase, Ross would say, “I am not impressed with what you know today about supervision… I am more impressed with what you are doing with what you know.
-Your bosses, your team members, and yes, your kids all benefit when you apply leadership fundamentals.
+To paraphrase, Ross would say, "I am not impressed with what you know today about supervision… I am more impressed with what you are doing with what you know.
+Your bosses, your team members, and, yes, your kids all benefit when you apply leadership fundamentals.
 From this point forward, it's your choice.
 If you don't want to apply the things we talked about, that's okay.
 You are not a bad person.
 It just doesn't make you a good fit for a leader.
 You see, what got you here - won't get you there!"